bugaevc/peel/docs/src/local-copies.md

 }
 ```

-This way, this way, setting the value to `*out_object` goes through the C++
+This way, setting the value to `*out_object` goes through the C++ `operator =`,
-`operator =`, which properly unsets the previous value, and is "less UB"
+which properly unsets the previous value, and is "less UB" compared to what
-compared to what would happen if we simply casted the pointer to `::GObject **`
+would happen if we simply casted the pointer to `::GObject **` and let the C
-and let the C code overwrite it, without using a local copy.
-Again, the hope
+code overwrite it, without using a local copy.
+Again, the hope here is that
-here is that the compiler will see through this and merge the two variables,
+the compiler will see through this and merge the two variables, especially
-especially when the `*out_object` points to a fresh, null-initialized
+when the `*out_object` points to a fresh, null-initialized `RefPtr` variable.
-`RefPtr` variable.

 Another reason for needing to make a local copy is when the parameter is
 optional, but we need to pass non-null into the C function even when null is